-The new age of cyber security stems from increasing dependence on digital infrastructure which offers ample opportunity for malicious attackers to exploit as the digital and physical attack surface grows.
+The new era of cyber security is strongly reliant on the security of its digital infrastructure.
+As the digital and physical attack surfaces develop, a weak infrastructure allows malicious actors to exploit such gaps and become security concerns.
 Emerging technologies such as artificial intelligence, machine learning, and the Internet of Things (IoT) are becoming prevalent in business, and are inevitably tailgated by an abundance of threats.

-The sheer volume of data breaches over the last year reveals how malicious attackers have (and will continue to) capitalized on the lucrative situation.
-In fact, the FBI reports a 400-600% increase in cyber attacks since the beginning of the pandemic - particularly those relating to phishing and ransomware.
-Further, Cyber-related crime is predicted to cost the world a substantial $10.5 trillion annually by 2025.
-Ultimately, with an ever-expanding attack surface and an onslaught of attacks, the need for optimal security is greater than ever.
+The sheer volume of data breaches over the last year demonstrates how malicious attackers have taken advantage of the favourable position (and will continue to do so).
+Since the start of the epidemic, the FBI claims a 400-600 percent rise in cyber attacks, notably those involving phishing and ransomware.
+Furthermore, cybercrime is expected to cost the global economy $10.5 trillion per year by 2025.
+Finally, with an ever-increasing attack surface and a barrage of attacks, the requirement for optimal security is more important than ever.

-For your passwords, a combination of uppercase and lowercase letters, numbers, and special characters, allows you to better secure your devices and online accounts.
-All though many people do, using the same password across the board is incredibly dangerous - all it takes is for one compromised password for a hacker to take over all the associated accounts.
-Using complex passwords, two-factor authentication, and changing them regularly is much safer - see our tips on how to create a secure password.
-Or, consider using a password manager tool such as 1Password or Keeper.
-This type of software application is a digital vault that will protect your credentials in an encrypted database, secured under one ‘master password.’
+You should better secure your devices and online accounts by using a combination of uppercase and lowercase letters, numbers, and special characters in your passwords.
+Even though a lot of individuals do it, using the same password across all of your accounts is extremely dangerous; all it takes is one leaked password for a hacker to have access to all of your accounts.
+It is much safer to use difficult passwords, two-factor authentication, and to change them frequently – check our recommendations on how to develop a secure password.
+Alternatively, use a password manager like 1Password or Keeper.
+This software application acts as a digital vault, storing your credentials in an encrypted database protected by a single master password.

-Employees pose a risk to their organization's security posture, expanding the physical (human attack surface).
-Human error accounts for a substantial proportion of successful cyber attacks and data breaches.
-Enforcing a sound understanding of cyber threats and practices among employees is critical, empowering them to better identify and tackle potential threats.
-Recognition of what’s at stake is key.
+Employees pose a risk to an organization’s security posture at risk by widening the physical perimeter (human attack surface).
+Human mistake is responsible for a large percentage of successful cyber-attacks and data breaches.
+It’s vital to instil a thorough grasp of cyber threats and procedures among employees, allowing them to better identify and respond to possible threats.
+It’s critical to understand what’s at risk.